Semantics-aware Dataset Discovery from Data Lakes with Contextualized Column-based Representation Learning: Experiments

 \textbf{Time efficiency. } We have observed that the employed design choices can speed up the online query time while sufficiently preserving the effectiveness scores.
 Next we evaluate the scalability of different design choices.
 In Figure~\ref{fig:scal}(a), we first evaluate the four variations of \name on the \realBench benchmark, as we increase the number of returned unionable tables k from 10 to 60.
 We then evaluate their query times as the data lake size grows to its full size of $\sim$11K tables / $\sim$120K columns.
 We also experiment on the WDC benchmark, specifically when the data lake grows to 1M tables / 5M columns (Figure~\ref{fig:scal}(b)) to show the trend of each method , and when the data lake grows to 50M tables / 250M columns (Figure~\ref{fig:scal}(c)).
 For each method, if a data point's query time does not finish within 24 hours, then we consider it as timeout and omit the result from the corresponding figures.
+To show the effectiveness of the LB/UB pruning mechanisms proposed in Section~\ref{subsec-bound}, we compare the number of verification steps needed per query with and without pruning.
+We found that on the SANTOS Small benchmark, the average number of verifications for Linear (without LB/UB pruning) is 550, while that of Pruning is 342 (38\% reduction).
+This result shows that the pruning heuristic indeed helps significantly reduce the unnecessary verification and thus improves the overall performance.